 Application & Admission Timeline

-Students seeking admission to the accelerated program must apply before February 1st.
-Applicants will receive a decision on their applications by March 1.
-Applicants not accepted into the 2-year program who also expressed interest in the traditional 3-year program will be considered separately for the 3-year program.
+Students seeking admission to the accelerated program must apply before April 15th.
+Applicants not accepted into the Accelerated Two Year program who also expressed interest in the traditional three year program will be considered separately for that program.

 - October 1: Applications to all Gonzaga Law programs opens

-- February 1: Deadline for 2-year program applications
+- April 15: Deadline for Accelerated program applicants.

 - After application submission: Some applicants to the program may be selected for a 10-15 minute interview via video chat or in-person.
 This will be done on a rolling basis and applicants will be notified of their interview via e-mail.

-- Early June: Orientation and classes for accelerated program students begin.
+- Mid-May: Orientation and classes for Accelerated program students begin.

 Costs & Financial Aid